State: Arkansas

 Private schools are nonpublic schools that charge tuition.
 There are about 190 private schools across the state of Arkansas.
 These private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 The average tuition for private schools in the state is $5,910 for elementary schools and $6,689 for high schools.

-For 2023-24, the program is open to students with disabilities, homeless students, foster students, first time kindergarteners, students currently in the Succeed Scholarship program, children of active duty military personnel, and students enrolled in the previous school year in F-rated public schools or Level 5 Intensive support school districts.
-Eligibility will expand next year, and any Arkansas student can apply by 2025!
+For 2024-25, the program is open to students with disabilities, homeless students, foster students, first-time kindergarteners, students currently in the Succeed Scholarship program, children of active duty military personnel and veterans, children of first responders, and students enrolled in the previous school year in D or F-rated public schools or Level 5 Intensive support school districts.
+Eligibility to apply will expand to any Arkansas student by 2025!
 Find all the details in our Arkansas LEARNS Act Explainer.

 Arkansas also has a tax-credit scholarship program for low-income children.
 This Philanthropic Investment in Arkansas Kids Scholarship Program offers scholarships of up to about $6,000 that eligible students can use for private school expenses.
-You can learn more at ACE Scholarships.
+You can learn more at ACE Scholarships or The Reform Alliance.

 Learn more at Private School Review: Arkansas.